 - Your suppliers may reduce or cut off your credit

 - Your lines of credit and loans could be in jeopardy

-- Customer returns and chargebacks: Customers will ask for their money back and in some cases Amazon will return the product cost to the customer which you have to cover with your own cash.
+- Customer returns and chargebacks: Customers will ask for their money back, and in some cases, Amazon will return the product cost to the customer, which you have to cover with your cash.

-Furthermore, it affects staff morale when they know that invoices are being paid late.
-Customers who are slow to pay create a backlog of work for everyone else in terms of follow up phone calls, etc., that eventually gets back logged due to personnel shortages.
+Furthermore, it affects staff morale when they know invoices are being paid late.
+Customers who are slow to pay create a backlog of work for everyone else regarding follow-up phone calls, etc., that eventually gets backlogged due to personnel shortages.

 It also creates additional workloads that need to be processed by billing/collections staff slowing throughput rates and tying up cash for resulting bad debts.

-They know it’s important to be fiscally responsible because slow sales periods can lead to cash flow troubles if your customers aren’t able to pay on time.
+They know it’s important to be fiscally responsible because slow sales periods can lead to cash flow troubles if your customers aren’t paid on time.